How to clear Google Chrome Cache and Cookie Information

 How to delete Google Chrome cache folder in Appdata

-If you have tried to clear Google Chrome Cache using the browser settings and it failed or it finishes successfully but still shows the same cache size.
-In that case, you can close all Google Chrome browser windows and simply delete the Cache folder.
+If you tried to clear Google Chrome Cache using the browser settings and it failed or finished successfully, it still shows the same cache size.
+In that case, you can close all Google Chrome browser windows and delete the Cache folder.

 Steps to delete Google Chrome Cache folder: